Introduction

 Occupation

-Mark is listed on the voters’ lists for 1839-50 as the occupier of land at Barry Lane.
+From 1839 to 1850, Mark is listed on the voters’ lists as the occupier of land at Barry Lane.

 Residences

-Mark and Hester spent some time outside of Hardington.
-Their fourth son, Andrew, was baptised at Beaminster on 5 August 1821, and when their fifth son, Richard, was baptised at Hardington on 1 June 1823, their abode was Haselbury.
+Mark and Hester spent some time living outside of Hardington.
+Their fourth son, Andrew, was baptised at Beaminster on 5 August 1821.
+When their fifth son, Richard, was baptised at Hardington on 1 June 1823, they were residing at Haselbury.

 Parish offices